 I know with my first child, I was somewhat clueless of what chores were appropriate for what age.
 But, now that he is older I have a much better understanding of what children can do at each age level and stage.
 Keep in mind that every child is different, and what one 3 year old can do, does not necessarily mean every 3 year old can.
 Tailor the chores to meet your children’s skills and abilities.

-Here is a list of some age appropriate chores for children:
+Here is a list by age range appropriate chore chart ideas for children:

 2-3 Year Olds